GreenHeat Tutorial

 time: the timestamp in milliseconds when the message was formed.

 latency: the stream latency between source and viewer.
-ONLY ACCOUNTS ONE WAY! you might have to figure out your delay to twitch and add it to the total latency (in my case it was 0.68s).
+ONLY ACCOUNTS ONE WAY! you might have to figure out your delay to twitch and add it to the total latency.

 Configuration